-3. Highlight the wireless connection with Wi-Fi name (SSID) you would like to connect to and click the Connect button.
+3. Highlight the wireless network (SSID) you would like to connect to and click the Connect button.

 If you get a good signal but cannot access the Internet, check your TCP/IP settings for your wireless adapter.
 Refer to the Networking Basics section in this manual for more information.